cloudtoid/framework/README.md

 ## Features

-- A common set of code analysis settings.
 - Banning a set of unsafe .NET APIs and providing alternatives to those APIs.
 - A set of concurrency related extensions.
   - Execution of actions within a specified timeout: `Async.WithTimeout`